rdmpage/pid-demonstrator/README.md

 ### Make identifier discoverable within web page for item

 The web page for an entity should include the persistent identifier in a machine readable way.
 For example, academic publishers typically include the DOI for an article in a ```meta``` tag.

+### Use consistent data descriptions

+e.g. do museums serving RDF all use same approach?